finom/vovk/docs/docs/vovk-pattern.md

         /CommentController.ts
 ```

-Every item (service, controller, state etc) in a "thing" folder is optional.
+Every item (service, controller, state etc) in a module folder is optional.
 Some parts of your app would require to have state only, but no controller.
 In other case you can have a state and controller, but database request in your controller is too simple to move it to a Service.

 The Vovk pattern extends Service-Controller-Repository pattern by adding State, Isomorphic Service, Worker Service, so the full name of this pattern would be Service-Controller-Repository-IsomorphicService-WorkerService-State-View.
 Unfortunately the best acronym I found sounded like "Screw it", that's why I simply call it "The Vovk Pattern" instead of using an acronym like MVC.